113ll3/Ibmclouddocscli/idt/vscode.md

 # IBM Cloud Developer Tools for Visual Studio Code
 {: #ibm-dev-tools-for-vscode}

 The IBM Cloud Developer Tools extension for Visual Studio Code provides access to capabilities from the IBM developer CLI directly within the Visual Studio Code editor’s command palette.
-You can quickly access a subset of `ibmcloud dev` commands for both Docker and CloudFoundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud}}, viewing remote app logs, and more – all without the need to leave the editor’s context.
+You can quickly access a subset of `ibmcloud dev` commands for both Docker and Cloud Foundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud}}, viewing remote app logs, and more – all without the need to leave the editor’s context.
 {:shortdesc}

 ![Screen capture of the IBM Developer Tools extension download screen.](vscode.png "Extension download screen within Visual Studio Code")